At Johnson, students build deep friendships, connect with professors who care, and prepare for a life of purpose.

 Traditions

 Every university has events and experiences that mark the academic year and become beloved traditions.
-On our Tennessee campus, students look forward to the Miller-Scott Banquet the week before finals in December.
+On our campus, students look forward to the Miller-Scott Banquet the week before finals in December.
 This special event began during the era when students could not return home for the Thanksgiving holiday.
 Two generous alumni donated enough money for the entire student body to have a special turkey dinner on campus.
 Today, the tradition has become a Christmas dinner, served by the faculty to the students and followed by a musical/drama program put on by staff and faculty.

 Miller-Scott